pingcap/docs-tidb-operator/en/tidb-scheduler.md

 The TiDB Scheduler component is deployed as one or more Pods, though only one Pod is working at the same time.
 Each Pod has two Containers inside: one Container is a native `kube-scheduler`, and the other is a `tidb-scheduler` implemented as a Kubernetes scheduler extender.

-The `.spec.schedulerName` attribute of PD, TiDB, and TiKV Pods created by the TiDB Operator is set to `tidb-scheduler`.
+If `tidb-scheduler` is configured to use in the `TidbCluster` CR, the `.spec.schedulerName` attribute of PD, TiDB, and TiKV Pods created by the TiDB Operator is set to `tidb-scheduler`.
 This means that the TiDB Scheduler is used for the scheduling.

-If you are using a testing cluster and do not require high availability, you can change `.spec.schedulerName` into `default-scheduler` to use the built-in Kubernetes scheduler.

 The scheduling process of a Pod is as follows: